Environment | In harmony with nature

 The Bridgestone approach toward biological diversity

-Bridgestone respects the principles of the Convention on Biological Diversity.
-It promotes biodiversity to help ensure not only sustainability but also a healthy, vibrant future.
+Bridgestone respects the principles of the Convention on Biological Diversity and promotes biodiversity to help ensure sustainability, including a healthy and vibrant future.
 Bridgestone is committed to enhancing biodiversity by leveraging its global presence.
 It is actively linking its worldwide network of people with their unique wildlife habitats and providing education and research needed to achieve healthy biodiversity at the gene, species, and habitat levels.
 Bridgestone is humbled by the lessons that can be learned together with others in its communities by connecting with nature.

 Key Activities